Monotonic Alpha-divergence Minimisation for Variational Inference: Gaussian Mixture Models (GMMs) Optimisation

-in lieu of the means update written in \eqref{eq:updateMeanGaussianTwo} and with $\gamma_{j,n}$ still in $(0,1]$.
-Note that since the update \eqref{eq:updateMeanGaussianOne} is linked to Gradient Descent steps for Rényi's $\alpha$-divergence minimisation (see \Cref{ex:GMM}), we will refer to this update as the \textit{Rényi Gradient Descent} (RGD) update in the following.
+By virtue of \Cref{ex:GMM}, this update can be used in lieu of the means update written in \eqref{eq:updateMeanGaussianTwo} with $\gamma_{j,n}$ still in $(0,1]$.
+Since the update \eqref{eq:updateMeanGaussianOne} is linked to Gradient Descent steps for R\'{e}nyi's $\alpha$-divergence minimisation (see \Cref{ex:GMM}), we will refer to this update as the \textit{R\'{e}nyi Gradient Descent} (RGD) update in the following.
 One the other hand, the update on the means written in \eqref{eq:updateMeanGaussianTwo} will be referred to as the \textit{Maximisation Gradient} (MG) update.

-At this stage, one may observe that the updates \eqref{eq:aPMC:updateInSec}, \eqref{eq:updateMeanGaussianTwo} and \eqref{eq:updateMeanGaussianOne} all involve intractable integrals.
-We can bypass this difficulty by resorting to approximate update rules and by taking advantage of the fact that the integrals appearing in those update formulas are of the form
+Notice that the updates \eqref{eq:aPMC:updateInSec}, \eqref{eq:updateMeanGaussianTwo} and \eqref{eq:updateMeanGaussianOne} all involve intractable integrals.
+However, we can resort to approximate update rules and take advantage of the fact that the integrals appearing in these update formulas are of the form